-So today, we’ll look into text message archiving and how to overcome the risks associated with the use of mobile devices to implement an efficient strategy.
+Today, we’re taking a look into mobile archiving and how to overcome the risks associated with the use of mobile devices.

 In May 2018, WhatsApp, a mobile instant messaging app hit a daily message record of 65 billion.

 Fast forward to today, and the daily message record is 100+ billion messages.

 Just like WhatsApp, texting wasn’t originally designed for business but is rivaling many services specifically designed for business.